 Message from the Director Data highlights for 2010 Trend data highlights for 2001-2010 Background User's guide to cause of death and premature death figures 1 2 3 4 8 MORTALITY 2010 Figure 1.
 Ten leading causes of death and premature death 9 Figure 10.
-Leading causes of death and premature death, 21 Figure 2.
-Ten leading causes of death and premature death, by gender 10 by service planning area of residence Figure 11.
+Leading causes of death and premature death, by convice planning area of residence 21 Figure 2.
+Ten leading causes of death and premature death, by gender 10 Figure 11.
 Comparison of the leading causes of 23 Figure 3.
 Ten leading causes of death and premature death, by race/ethnicity 11 death and premature death, by service planning area of residence Figure 4.
 Comparison of the leading causes of death and premature death, by race/ethnicity 13 Figure 12.
 Comparison of the leading causes of premature death, by service planning area of residence and gender 25 Figure 5.
 Comparison of the leading causes of death and premature death for males, by race/ethnicity 14 Figure 13.
-Death rates for selected causes of death, by service planning area of residence 27 Figure 6.
-Comparison of the leading causes of death and premature death for females, 15 Figure 14.
-Comparison of the leading causes of death, by health district of residence 29 by race/ethnicity Figure 15.
-Comparison of the leading causes of 31 Figure 7.
-Comparison of the leading causes of death, by age group 16 premature death, by health district of residence Figure 8.
+Death rates for selected causes of death, by service planning area of residence 27 Figure 6 .
+Comparison of the leading causes of death and premature death for females 15 Figure 14.
+Comparison of the leading causes of death, by health district of residence 29 Figure 7.
+Comparison of the leading causes of death, 16 Figure 15.
+Comparison of the leading causes of premature death, by health district of residence 31 by age group Figure 8.
 Leading causes of death for males, by age group and race/ethnicity 17 Figure 16.
 Death rates for selected causes of death, by health district of residence 33 Figure 9.
 Leading causes of death for females, by age group and race/ethnicity 19